Janet Leigh: Death

 Leigh died at her home in Beverly Hills on October 3, 2004, at age 77 after a protracted battle with vasculitis.
 Her death surprised many, as she had not disclosed her illness to the public.
 She was survived by her daughters Kelly and Jamie and her husband of 42 years, Robert Brandt.

 Leigh was cremated and her ashes were entombed at Westwood Village Memorial Park Cemetery in the Westwood Village neighborhood of Los Angeles.

 Legacy

-In the 2012 film Hitchcock, Leigh is played by Scarlett Johansson.
-She has a ski trail named after her, Leigh Lane, at Sun Valley Resort's Bald Mountain skiing area in Sun Valley, Idaho.
-Leigh kept a second home there for more than 30 years.

-In 2003, she received the Ted M. Larson Award at the Fargo Film Festival for her contribution to cinema.
+In 2003, Leigh received the Ted M. Larson Award at the Fargo Film Festival for her contribution to cinema.

-Leigh was awarded an honorary Doctor of Fine Arts degree at the University of the Pacific in Stockton, California, on May 14, 2004, where she had attended college.
+On May 14, 2004, Leigh was awarded an honorary Doctor of Fine Arts degree at the University of the Pacific in Stockton, California, where she had attended college.
 At the time, Leigh's health was compromised by vasculitis, and she delivered a speech at the ceremony from a wheelchair.

+In December 2005, a ski trail at Sun Valley Resort's Bald Mountain skiing area in Sun Valley, Idaho was named after Leigh.
+She kept a second home there for more than 30 years.

 On October 13, 2006, Jamie Lee Curtis and Kelly Curtis unveiled a bronze plaque of their mother to honor her early life in Stockton.
 The memorial is located in the downtown Stockton plaza adjacent to the City Center Cinemas, since renamed "Janet Leigh Plaza".

 Leigh was honored posthumously by University of the Pacific with the naming of the "Janet Leigh Theatre" on the Stockton campus on June 25, 2010.
 The plaque at the theatre reads:

 Pacific's Janet Leigh Theatre - Made possible by a generous gift from the Robert Brandt and Janet Leigh Brandt Estate.
 The Janet Leigh Theatre was created to bind the experiences and friendships that Janet Leigh valued while a student at Pacific.
 This memorial is a tribute to her life and career in the Stockton region as well as her magnificent contributions to the Hollywood film industry as an actress, wife, mother and humanitarian.
 Dedicated Friday, June 25, 2010.

+In the 2012 film Hitchcock, Leigh is played by Scarlett Johansson.